deepkit/deepkit-framework/README.md

 ### Method annotation

-You can also annotation class methods and method arguments.
+You can also annotate class methods and method arguments.
 This can be useful for building custom RPC interfaces.

 ```typescript